msdev2/media-picker/readme.md

 ### Features

 *   **File & Folder Management:** Easily navigate, create folders, upload, rename, move, and delete files.
-*   **Advanced Inline Picker:** A full-featured file manager block with a folder tree sidebar and an actions panel for selected files.
+*   **Advanced Inline Picker:** A full-featured file manager block with a nested folder tree sidebar and an actions panel for selected files.
 *   **Powerful Modal Picker:** Trigger a picker from any button to select files.
 Can be configured with simple data attributes or a global JavaScript event for advanced use cases.
 *   **WYSIWYG Editor:** A rich text editor component with a full suite of formatting tools, including custom dialogs for links and media.
+Double-click on media to edit its attributes.
 *   **Image Resizing:** On-the-fly image resizing and manipulation powered by The PHP League's Glide library.
 *   **Configurable:** Control allowed file types and max upload sizes via a publishable config file.
-*   **Modern Build:** Built with a clean, modular JavaScript and SCSS structure using Laravel Mix.
+*   **Modern Build:** Built with a clean, modular JavaScript and SCSS structure using Laravel Mix for optimal performance.

 ## Installation